 The camera on the Mavic Air took excellent footage and photos which are far better than anything shot by comparably sized drones.
 It beat the Mavic Pro in video quality and has less automatic sharpening and oversaturation baked into its images.
 This makes the Air's footage much easier to edit and adjust later, where we sometimes felt that the Pro was a bit limiting when it came to post-processing.
 The Air scored an 8 out of 10 in this metric while the Pro only earned a 7.
 In well-lit settings, we found that the Air's camera produced realistic, in-focus, footage with accurate colors and sharpness.
 Like the Phantom 4 Pro+ it records at a bitrate of 100 Mbps, compared to the Pro's bitrate of 60 Mbps.
 This reduces compression and improves the overall video quality.

 When compared to the video of the new Mavic 2 Pro, the Air's footage does lack some dynamic range and can lose some details in very bright or light areas of the image.
-This small step down in quality will likely be more than worth the $700 price difference for most people, but for those trying to create a truly cinematic masterpiece the Mavic 2 Pro is a better tool.
+This small step down in quality will likely be more than worth the large price difference for most people, but for those trying to create a truly cinematic masterpiece the Mavic 2 Pro is a better tool.

 We liked the HDR photos produced by the Air and found them to be less dramatic than those of the Mavic Pro but much more realistic.
 This is useful if you want to get good shots of backlit settings without spending a lot of time stitching shots or post-processing multiple images.

 A new "Asteroid" Quickshot mode creates a spherical panorama and a "Boomerang" mode shoots from an elliptical orbit.
-Below you can find an example of this feature.

 These new functions aren't in any other drones and the Asteroid mode is completely unique to the Air in the realm of consumer drones.The panorama mode of the Mavic Air only provides you with individual photos that you have to stitch together on a photo editing software.
 When you take a panoramic photo with the drone it automatically sweeps a large area from one location, ensuring that photos will stitch smoothly.
 Below is a panoramic photo that the Air created from 25 individual still shots.
 We scaled down the resolution and adjusted it to have a rectangular shape.